 Your lawyer should be responsive, patient, and ensure you understand the implications of any given scenario in plain terms before you proceed down your path.
 Having someone you trust, to whom you can ask questions, and who communicates clearly is extremely important.
 This ensures that you remain knowledgeable throughout the process and don’t just put blind trust in someone to act on your behalf.
 You should be engaged in the process and aware of what’s going on from start to finish.

 Lastly, and most importantly, I would also look for someone who is organized and honest.
-No case is a 100% guaranteed success, and you should be weary of anyone who claims that.
+No case is a 100% guaranteed success, and you should be wary of anyone who claims that.
 There is a difference between clear but confident communication, and making promises that they can’t fulfill.
-Be weary of the latter!
+Be careful to avoid the latter!

 Questions to Ask Your Immigration Lawyer